 If you received a bouquet of flowers or are trying to figure out the right flowers to get for your partner, let this flower guide be your source.
 After all, you don’t want to tell your partner “I love you,” when all you really mean to say is “I like you as a friend.”

 There’s no better way to say “I love you” to your significant other than with a dozen red roses, says Robert Cottone, founder of lifestyle management company RC Inc., and a flower expert.
 The most classic of all Valentine’s Day flowers, the red rose symbolizes true love, desire, and devotion.
 Another good thing about red roses is it’s never too soon to send them.
 “I think it’s best to not overthink it.
 Go with your instinct and if the feeling is there send them,” Cottone adds.
-Find out the 13 secrets your florist won’t tell you.
+Learn why roses are so popular for Valentine’s Day.

 If you’re hoping for red, but receive yellow roses, we hate to be the ones to break it to you, but he probably just wants to be friends.
 Yellow roses indicate platonic emotions, says Cottone.
 While these Valentine’s Day flowers make the perfect gift for your best friend, it may still be OK to give to your partner.
 “Although they do symbolize friendship, you should go with it if you know that’s their favorite flower or color.
 They will appreciate the sentiment and the fact that you know the small things about them,” adds Cottone.
 Here are the best Valentine’s Day gifts for every stage of a relationship.